 Being a Professional Housewife is a Worthwhile, Important Role

-Anyone who thinks a housewife or stay at home mom isn’t doing something worthwhile with her time is quite simply wrong.
-Making a home and raising the next generation full time should be lauded, not criticized.
+Making a home and/or raising the next generation full time should be lauded, not criticized.
 It’s time for a change in attitude within society, government and especially amongst ourselves and other women.
-The equal rights we women fought so hard for were intended to include a woman’s right to be respected regardless of her choice of career.
+The equal rights we women fought so hard for were intended to include a woman’s right to be choose her own career.
 Being a housewife or stay at home mom is definitely a career – unpaid, messy and challenging – but a professional career nonetheless.